Anthonyntilelli/example-ansible/AWS/README.md

 - May need to install the AWS collection is using ansible-core. (`ansible-galaxy collection install amazon.aws`)
 - `botocore` and `boto3` are required for AWS modules to run.
 - AWS credentials must be set as environmental variables.
+- A file name `secret` must be created.

 ## AWS Credentials